Skip to content

 In native mode, CatalogUpdateInput::SourceFirst stays source-text-first; it no longer auto-projects ICU strings into structured plural messages.
 Use CatalogUpdateInput::Structured when you want explicit plural structure.

-In NDJSON storage, arbitrary gettext-style custom headers are intentionally out of scope for v1; only the explicit frontmatter metadata is persisted.
+In NDJSON storage, arbitrary gettext-style custom headers are intentionally out of scope for v1; only the explicit frontmatter metadata and per-record fields are persisted.
+Machine-translation metadata uses the optional mt record field and remains part of ferrocat.ndjson.v1.

 update_catalog_file